anthonyfuentes/etaoin/README.md

 actions or whatever you want.

-It's named after [Etaoin Shrdlu][url-wiki] -- a typing machine that became alive after a mysteries note was produced on it.
+It's named after [Etaoin Shrdlu][url-wiki] -- a typing machine that became alive after a mysterious note was produced on it.

 ## Release Notes